 Investing in a new piece of equipment is exciting and can improve the service you provide to your clients and their pets, but how do you know it is the right decision for the business?
-Are you outgrowing your premises and want to expand.
-You may want to refurbish your consult rooms, waiting room or operating theatre to help drive clinical standards and create amazing workspaces or build an extension to address capacity constraints or create a space for a new service such as a CT scanner.
-In some cases, refurbishment or expansion will be impractical so you may be looking to relocate or perhaps open a feeder branch to capitalise on the local opportunity.
+Are you outgrowing your premises and want to expand?
+Perhaps it is time to refurbish your practice to help drive clinical standards and create amazing workspaces or build an extension to address capacity constraints or even create a space for a new service such as a CT scanner.
+If this isn’t practical, you may be looking to relocate or open a feeder branch to capitalise on the local opportunity.
 Maybe you don’t even know which of these you want to go for but want to weigh up the options.
 For Clinical Directors in a practice owned by a large group, you will have to make the business case.
 Owners should go through the same exercise, even although in practice there can be a tendency to let heart rule head.

 One of the most important questions for any business is: how much should I charge?
 Economics has an easy answer – just look at where demand and supply meet.
 But the easy answer is wrong: choosing the right pricing strategy is a more complex affair.
 Should you compare your prices to a benchmark?
 Offer discounts or maintain an expensive premium image?
 What about the effect of changing the timing on a payment?
 And how does a customer’s personal and financial circumstances affect their willingness to pay?
 Whether you are a supermarket or a vet practice, price is a psychological issue and you can make the most of that knowledge.
 Behavioural economist, Leigh Caldwell and author of The Psychology of Price offers his views on how consumers think and purchase, demystifying a critical aspect of running a business and lucidly and logically explaining the science behind pricing and how you can apply that to a service business such as veterinary practice.